Kevin Newman Player Props: Reds vs. Brewers

 Kevin Newman At The Plate

-- Newman has reached base via a hit in 26 games this year (of 39 played), and had multiple hits in 10 of those games.
+- Newman has picked up a hit in 26 of 40 games this year, with multiple hits 10 times.

-- In 39 games played this season, he has gone deep in just two of them.
+- He has hit a long ball in two of 40 games played this season, and in 1.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.